How much does home insurance cost?

 The size of your home

-Whether you live in a house or a flat
+Whether you reside in a house or a flat

 What affects the cost of buildings home insurance?